google-research/ott/README.md

     -   The `sinkhorn_divergence` function in [sinkhorn_divergence.py](ott/tools/sinkhorn_divergence.py), implements the
         [Sinkhorn divergence](http://proceedings.mlr.press/v84/genevay18a.html),
-        a variant of the Wasserstein distance that uses regularization and is computed by centering the output of `sinkhorn` when comparing two measures.
+        a variant of the Kantorovich-Rubinstein distance that uses regularization and is computed by centering the output of `sinkhorn` when comparing two measures.